Antalya Airport Transportation Guide 2026: Bus, Tram, Taxi & Private Transfer Options

 For families traveling with young children, post-airport transportation can be a major stress point.
 Trams and municipal buses have no child seats, limited luggage space and may require standing during busy hours.
 Havas buses also lack child seats as standard — managing a stroller and suitcases on board can be challenging.

-Private transfer services provide ISOFIX-compatible child seats free of charge, generous luggage space as standard and door-to-door service directly to your hotel.
+Private transfer services provide ISOFIX-compatible child seats on request of charge, generous luggage space as standard and door-to-door service directly to your hotel.
 If your flight is delayed the driver continues to wait.
 For families arriving at night bound for Side or Alanya, private transfer is the most practical and comfortable option by a significant margin.

 What Is the Difference Between Terminal 1 and Terminal 2?